14 October 2021

 "Individuals who are denied the right to work are equally then denied the significant social and wellbeing benefits that work offers including independence, dignity, purpose and financial security."

-Mr Chippendale said it is imperative that the NDIS, people with disability and service providers work together to ensure that people with disability can harness the employment opportunities that the NDIS is set to provide over coming years, particularly in in the essential workforce.
+Chris Chippendale said it is imperative that the NDIS, people with disability and service providers work together to ensure that people with disability can harness the employment opportunities that the NDIS is set to provide over coming years, particularly in in the essential workforce.

-“Measures Life Without Barriers has taken include implementing Accessibility, Inclusion and Employment Plans that mandate targets for the proportion of employees with disability.
-We have also worked very hard to earn and retain Disability Confident Recruiter Status from The Australian Network on Disability, which requires us to have clear recruitment information on our website that welcomes candidates with disability and that advises them of our open approach to workplace adjustments.
-This experience flows through the application, interview and onboarding process.
-We also seek feedback from employees with disability about their adjustment process once they were employed with the organisation.
+"We have also worked very hard to earn and retain Disability Confident Recruiter Status from The Australian Network on Disability, which requires us to have clear recruitment information on our website that welcomes candidates with disability and that advises them of our open approach to workplace adjustments."

 “We are still on the journey though, and we continue to learn.
-For example, because of past experiences of discrimination, some people are reluctant to disclose their disability to their employer, which can make it difficult to measure disability workforce as well as provide the adjustments that people need.
+For example, because of past experiences of discrimination, some people are reluctant to disclose their disability to their employer, which can make it difficult to measure disability workforce as well as provide the adjustments that people need."

 “Another issue within our industry is what is called benevolence bias – because our organisation is geared towards assisting people with disability, it is easy to assume that employees with disability need help.
-What they need is empowerment to be recognised as colleagues and leaders.
+What they need is empowerment to be recognised as colleagues and leaders."

 The sector, governments and businesses should consider other options, such as including the purpose provisions in funding contracts or organisations working together for better employment outcomes in local communities.